 A.SK Social Science Award

+For the sixth time, Berlin Social Science Center (WZB) is happy to announce the A.SK Social Science Award 2017.
 Beginning in 2007, the WZB grants the A.SK Social Science Award every two years, a prize endowed with 100,000 €.
-The prize recognizes work in the social sciences that contributes to social and political reform
+The prize recognizes work in the social sciences that contributes to social and political reform.
+Please find the call for nominations here.

-The award has been made possible by the Chinese entrepreneurs Shu Kai and Angela Chan, who endowed a foundation with six million €.
+The award has been made possible by the Chinese entrepreneurs Angela and Shu Kai Chan, who endowed a foundation with six million €.
 The name of the award refers to initials of the foundation founders and is one of the the best-endowed prizes in the social sciences.

 As the first prize recipient of the A.SK Social Science Award, the British economist Anthony Atkinson was honored in 2007 for his research on social inequality.